-- 1. Before starting to set-up a calibration task you must make sure that you choose the correct FILTER BANK NO. to store the calibration factors which will be calculated during calibration (see section 12.3.3). - If you answer "YES" to PERFORM ZERO-POINT CALIBRATION then ALL the installed optical filters ("A" to "E") will be zero-point calibrated, and the concentration offset factor for each filter will be stored in the filter bank no. which is active for that filter during the practical calibration task. - 3.
+- 1. Before starting to set-up a calibration task you must make sure that you choose the correct FILTER BANK NO. to store the calibration factors which will be calculated during calibration (see section 12.3.3). - If you answer "YES" to PERFORM ZERO-POINT CALIBRATION then the installed optical filters ("A") will be zero-point calibrated, and the concentration offset factor for the filter will be stored in the filter bank no. which is active for that filter during the practical calibration task. - 3.
 If you answer "YES" to PERFORM HUM.
-INTERFERENCE CALIBRATION ?, then ALL the installed optical filters ("A" to "E") will be calibrated for humidity interference, and the humidity gain factor for each filter will be stored in the filter bank no. which is active for that filter during the practical calibration task.
+INTERFERENCE CALIBRATION ?, then the installed optical filters ("A") will be calibrated for humidity interference, and the humidity gain factor for the filter will be stored in the filter bank no. which is active for that filter during the practical calibration task. - 4.
+If you answer "YES" to PERFORM GAS SPAN CALIBRATION?, then you can choose (1) whether this calibration should be a single-point or a two-point span calibration.

-- 4. If you answer "YES" to PERFORM CROSS INTERFERENCE CALIBRATION ?, then, during the span calibration of each filter, when each known concentration of span gas is attached to the Monitor's air inlet, the signal in the cell is measured using ALL of the installed optical filters.
-The factors which describe each gas's interference measured on the other installed filters are stored in the active filter bank of the filter installed to measure this gas. - 5.
-If you answer "YES" to PERFORM GAS SPAN CALIBRATION ?, then you can choose (1) which of the installed filters you wish to span calibrate; and (2) whether this calibration should be a single-point or a two-point span calibration.
 The concentration conversion factor calculated during span calibration for a particular gas using a particular filter), is stored in the filter bank no. which is active during the calibration procedure.